Super-Lovers/dev-diary/games/html5/asteroids-createjs/asteroids_createjs.md

 ### Asteroids in CreateJS
 ##### html5 web all

-*Asteroids in CreateJS* is a small arcade game that I recreated to learn how to use the CreateJS framework of tools such as EaselJS, PreloadJS, AudioJS and TweenJS.
+*Asteroids in CreateJS* is a small arcade game that I recreated to learn how to use the CreateJS suite of tools such as EaselJS, PreloadJS, AudioJS and TweenJS.
 Development of the project was a little more than three days and sometimes It felt a bit like programming with PhaserJS.
 The game loop is simple to program and is a quick way learn, on a beginner level, how to use all CreateJS tools.

 The following are sources of assets that I used:
 * Ship explosion: [https://opengameart.org/content/explosion-3](https://opengameart.org/content/explosion-3)